voder-ai/eslint-plugin-traceability/user-docs/api-reference.md

 ### traceability/valid-annotation-format

 Description: Validates that all traceability annotations (`@story`, `@req`) follow the correct JSDoc or inline comment format.
-When run with `--fix`, the rule can automatically correct simple `@story` path suffix issues by adding `.md` when the path ends with `.story`, adding `.story.md` when the base path has no extension or only `.md`, and skipping paths that include `..` or other ambiguous cases, in line with Story 008.0; more advanced path normalization strategies and selective toggles to enable or disable specific auto-fix behaviors are not yet implemented.
+When run with `--fix`, the rule limits changes to safe `@story` path suffix normalization only—for example, adding `.md` when the path ends with `.story`, or adding `.story.md` when the base path has no extension—using targeted replacements implemented in the `getFixedStoryPath` and `reportInvalidStoryFormatWithFix` helpers.
+It does not change directories, infer new story names, or modify any surrounding comment text or whitespace, in line with Story 008.0; more advanced path normalization strategies and selective toggles to enable or disable specific auto-fix behaviors are not yet implemented.

 Options: None
 Default Severity: `error`